☰ Contents

 The meanings of the above options are as follows:

-CPU This option becomes available when CPU is selected as the compute type, allowing user to set the number of processes and threads per CPU host for resource computation.
+CPU This option becomes available when CPU is selected as the compute type, allowing users to set the number of processes and threads per CPU host for resource computation.

 File Storage